Planetary Decadal and Community Findings

 Page 20-15/22-45: “NASA and NSF should review the current radar infrastructure to determine how best to meet the community’s needs, including expanded capabilities at existing facilities, to replace those lost with Arecibo.”

-ngRADAR, as stated above, makes use of existing NSF facilities by expanding their capabilities to include radar transmission and reception, which will help fill the void left by the loss of the planetary radar system at Arecibo Observatory.
+ngRADAR, as stated above, would make use of existing NSF facilities by expanding their capabilities to include radar transmission and reception, which would help fill the void left by the loss of the planetary radar system at Arecibo Observatory.
+Since the publication of the planetary decadal, the Aerospace Corporation released the Cross-Disciplinary Deep Space Radar Needs Study on behalf of key stakeholders, including NSF and NASA.

 Recommendation